Academic Calendar 2024/25

 Pre- or corequisite(s): None.

-This course provides a critical introduction to sociological and social anthropological research techniques, data analysis, and questions of methodology.
-Among the topics considered will be the research cycle, research design, developing and measuring concepts, sampling, methods of data collection, and elementary data analysis.
-Considerable importance will be given to an exploration of interpretive frameworks that guide research projects, as well as questions of ethical research.
+Provides an introduction to sociological research techniques, data analysis, and questions of methodology.
+Topics considered include research design, developing and measuring concepts, ethics, sampling, methods of data collection, and elementary data analysis.

-Note: This course is offered as SOC 255, ANTH 255, and MACS 255.
+Note: This course is offered as SOC 255 and MACS 255.
 Students may take only one of these for credit.

 MACS 270